rbta-svg/rbta-svg/README.md

 <h1 align="center">Nice to see you here! 🤝 </h3>

 <h2 align="center">About me</h2>
 My name is Robert Andrei Tiu, I'm currently enrolled in a MSc Double Degree focused on Data Science and Artificial Intelligence.
-I'm based in Italy, my main hobbies are programming, fashion, crunching data (duh!) and basketball (I especially love crunching basketball data!)
+I'm based in Italy, my main hobbies are programming, fashion, basketball and crunching data (especially basketball data!)

 - 🔭 I’m currently working on **Recommender Systems Challenge**

 - 🌱 I’m currently learning **Keras, TensorFlow, SciPy and more libraries related to Artificial Neural Networks**

 <h3 align="left">Connect with me:</h3>
 <p align="left">